By submitting this form, you agree to be contacted via the information given through email, phone call, or text message.

 A: HOW IS SSDI ELIGIBILITY DETERMINED?

-Simply put, a disability is a medical or mental impairment that prevents an individual from working in gainful employment for more than a year or have a condition that is expected to result in death.
+Simply put, a disability is a medical or mental impairment that prevents an individual from working in gainful employment, also known as substantial gainful activity, for more than a year or having a condition that is expected to result in death.
 You must have a doctor state that you are medically unable to work and provide documentation to prove it.
 In Tennessee, the Tennessee Disability Determination Services (DDS) is the agency that initially determines if applicants are eligible.

 Determining SSDI eligibility is a very confusing and complex process.
 If you are unsure whether or not you may qualify for benefits, an experienced Social Security Disability attorney can help you determine your likelihood of receiving benefits.